bright/new-www/src/pages/jobs/backend-developer.md

 layout: job
 title: "Backend developer "
 hours: Full-time
-salary: 10 000-15 000 PLN + VAT (B2B)
+salary: 14 000-18 000 PLN + VAT (B2B)
-salary_min: 10000
+salary_min: 14000
-salary_max: 15000
+salary_max: 18000
 published: true
 order: 1
 ---
 ## Who We Are

-We are a software development and consultancy studio based in Gdańsk, Poland.
-Since 2012 we have built software for more than 40 businesses worldwide, and have made a name for ourselves in a whole array of services: idea consulting, product design, software development, IoT, Blockchain, and more.

-Bright Inventions is a place where innovative individuals and companies can turn to develop ideas without tedious bureaucracy and formalities.
-Through this approach, we can focus entirely on creating exceptional software for our clients.
+We are looking for an experienced Backend Developer who understands Java/Kotlin & Spring really well and who would like to work with AWS on daily basis.
+And what would you do?
+We need you to develop and enhance innovative and robust backend application for one of our main clients.
+The application is an intelligent point-of-sale widely used in Israel and since 2016 successfully entering European market.
+We are responsible here for providing: backend server, web application, a set of mobile applications including the main POS app, customer facing application and the self-checkout application.
+In addition to development we are taking care of the management, testing and the maintenance of the system.

+Sounds exciting?
+We hope it does. 🙂 Remember that apart from technically challenging projects you will find at Bright Inventions a flat structure with no management overhead, experienced team, best practices such as Code Review, Pair programming or Continuous integration, and what is more important - you will have a real impact on the work you do and the stack you use.

 ## In This Role You Will

 * create high-quality backend applications
 * participate in software code reviews
 * have a direct contact with clients and advise in their decision making process
 * share knowledge with the rest of the team
 * improve internal web development processes

 ## What We Offer

-* work on the international project of the existing intelligent point-of-sale in cooperation with one of the world’s top food ordering companies
+* opportunity to work on the international ePOS project in cooperation with one of the world’s top food ordering companies
-* flat structure with no management overhead
+* flat structure and a real impact on the company growth
 * working with experienced, ambitious and positive team
-* space for self-development
+* space for self-development and time every week to write blog posts 🙂
-* business contract depending on your needs (you choose if it’s B2B or UoP)
+* business contract depending on your needs (you decide whether it is B2B or UoP)
+* office library - instead of buying professional books we buy them for you
-* MultiSport card and private medical package
+* MultiSport card and private medical package fully covered by the company
 * good equipment: MacBook, one or two screens and additional accessories
-* flexible working hours (we come to work between 7.00 and 10.00 a.m.)
+* flexible working hours (you can come to work between 7.00 and 10.00 a.m.)
 * good localisation: Gdańsk Wrzeszcz with a parking space nearby
 * Bright Day once a month during which you can do non-project stuff
-* Bright Lunches for you and your colleague sponsored by the company
-* team retreats once a quarter, Birthday cakes and occassional surprises
+* team retreats once a quarter and regular sport classes
+* bright rituals such as birthday cakes, bright kudos, brights donuts and other occasional surprises

 ## What We Are Looking For

-* at least 1-2 years of commercial programming experience
+* at least 3-4 years of commercial programming experience (preferably of course in backend or fullstack)
+* excellent problem solving and analytical thinking skills
 * very good working knowledge and deep understanding of Java and Spring framework
 * good knowledge and understanding of Kotlin
 * experience with databases, in particular MySQL
 * familiarity with AWS or other Cloud providers
-* excellent problem solving and analytical thinking skills
-* very good command of English (both written and spoken)
+* very good command of English (both written and spoken))

 ## We Would Also Appreciate If You Have

 * experience with development in Node.js and PostgreSQL
 * familiarity with Docker
 * familiarity with Agile and Lean methodologies

 In case you have some questions - drop a line to ula@bright.dev